oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 	On the Concurrent Manager homepage, you can easily review the health and performance of this resource.
 Each resource in Stack Monitoring has a homepage that provides a central place to review status, performance, and alarms.
 At the top of the page, Stack Monitoring reports the current status, (Up, Down, Not Reporting).
 The color and shape of the status indicator will update depending on the resource status and type.
 Should you find a resource in a down state, the homepage will display a large **red** box with the status of **Down**.
 Stack Monitoring also provides a **Current Status** date and time.
 For example, if this Concurrent Manager goes down, Stack Monitoring will provide a timestamp of when the status switched from **Up** to **Down**.

 	We can see a count of open alarms by severity.
 Clicking an alarm count will open the Alarms tab below.
-We'll cover alarms when we discuss the **Alarms** tab in more detail later.
+We'll cover the **Alarms** tab in more detail later.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/1-2-home.png " ")